ClassDiffusion: More Aligned Personalization Tuning with Explicit Class Guidance: Introduction

-Based on our experimental findings and theoretical analysis, we introduce ClassDiffusion to tackle the issue of weakening compositional capacity post-fine-tuning.
-This method uses semantic preservation loss to explicitly guide the model to restore the semantic imbalance that arises during the fine-tuning stage.
+Based on our experimental findings and theoretical analysis, we introduce ClassDiffusion to address the issue of weakening compositional capacity after fine-tuning.
+Fig.~\ref{fig:story} shows the performance of our method.
+Our method uses semantic preservation loss to explicitly guide the model to restore the semantic imbalance that arises during the fine-tuning stage.
 In particular, it narrows the gap between the text embeddings of the target concept and its respective superclass in the textual space.
 Despite its simplicity, the proposed loss can successfully recover the compositional ability as shown in Fig.~\ref{fig:issue}.
-Extensive experiments have demonstrated the effectiveness of our method to restore the base model's compositional generation capability.
-Furthermore, we explore the potential of our approach in personalized video synthesis, showcasing its flexibility.
-In addition, we found that CLIP-T metric can hardly reflect the actual performance of personalized generation.
-We therefore introduce BLIP2-T metric, a more equitable and effective evaluation metric for this particular domain.
+Therefore, distinct from prevalent loss design in the community which seek to migrate the overfitting in tuning-based models, our method enhances the model's capacity of following the text prompt while maintaining the concept of a customized subject.
+Extensive experiments have demonstrated the effectiveness of our method in restoring the compositional generation capability of the base model.
+Furthermore, we explore the potential of our approach in personalized video synthesis, showcasing its ability in recovering the semantical space of the generative model.
+In addition, we found that the CLIP-T metric can hardly reflect the actual performance of personalized generation.
+Therefore, we introduce the BLIP2-T metric, a more equitable and effective evaluation metric for this particular domain.
 To summarize, the contributions of our work are:

-\begin{itemize} \item We offer a thorough examination to understand why existing tuning-based subject-driven personalization methods suffer from the loss of compositional ability.
+\begin{itemize} \item We offer a thorough examination to understand why existing tuning-based subject-driven personalized methods inherently suffer from the loss of compositional ability.
 This is elucidated through both experimental observations and theoretical analysis.

-\item We propose ClassDiffusion, a simple technique to recover the compositional capabilities lost during personalization tuning by adding a simple semantic preservation loss.
+\item We propose ClassDiffusion, a simple technique to recover the compositional capabilities lost during personalized tuning.